Fossiel/rtl8852be_bt/README.md

-# Mirror of rtl8852be_bt Bluetooth driver for Lenovo Ideapad3 Gaming by Hrex39
+# Mirror of rtl8852be_bt Bluetooth driver for Lenovo Ideapad3 Gaming from Hrex39

 ## Introduction
 This code is for realtek 8852BE bluetooth.